quietude0x/GiftList/README.md

 - The `example.js` script shows how we can generate a root, generate a proof and verify that some value is in the root using the proof.
 Try it out from the top-level folder with `node/example.js`
 - The `MerkleTree.js` should look familiar from the Merkle Tree module!
 This one has been modified so you should not have to deal with any crypto type conversion.
 You can import this in your client/server
 - The `verifyProof.js` should also look familiar.
 This was the last stage in the module.
 You can use this function to prove a name is in the merkle root, as show in the example.

+# What did I do?

+##### Client is like a prover, so its job is to
+- Create Merkle Tree with the given list
+- Create proof
+- Get index
+- Get root
+- Send proof and name to verify to the server

+#### Server is like a verifier, so its job is to
+- Verify proof with the given proof and given name
+- Check if the proof is true of false and return the right answer